DennisGross/gimitest/README.md

 ![Relative Policy Entropy](images/entropy_of_actions_real_training.png)

 A entropy close to one indicate more diverse set where multiple actions are equally represented.
 We observe that the entropy of the actions of the learning RL agent is close to one and more stable.

+### Third-party Support shown on the Flappy Bird Environment
+Gimitest is compatible with custom environments and already existing third-party environments.
+We show this by using the Flappy Bird environment from the [FlapPyBird-Repository](https://github.com/markub3327/flappy-bird-gymnasium), a officially supported third-party environment from Gymnasium.

+The full code can be found in `examples/flappy_bird.py`.

+The requirements is to install the environment via `pip install flappy-bird-gymnasium`.

+In this code, we show how to insert sensor noise in the agent's observation and how to log RL system relevant data.